withrocks/arteria-provisioning/README.md

 *More information*
 More information on how to deploy Arteria for different scenarios will be available on: http://arteria-project.github.io in the future.

+*Synching with ansible-st2*
+The folder ansible-st is a copy of https://github.com/stackstorm/ansible-st2.
+When getting latest from upstream the directory ./ansible-st2 should be removed entirely and replaced with a copy of the repo maintained by stackstorm.
+Then run ./ansible-st2-local/symlink to update with our additions.